-Employees who have a foreseeable absence of two weeks or longer are required to request an official leave of absence for Board consideration.
+Employees who have a foreseeable absence of two weeks or longer (more than ten (10) workdays) are required to request an official leave of absence for Board consideration.
 Leaves of absence, paid or unpaid, may be requested for up to one year.
-Leave of absence requests shall be approved on a case by case basis.
+Leave of absence requests shall be approved on a case-by-case basis.
 No employee, except as otherwise provided under applicable law, is guaranteed or entitled to a leave of absence.